basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Problem-solving-paradigms.md

   * **Proof**
 ### Divide and Conquer
 #### Divide and Conquer Techniques
-i.
-Divide: break the original problem into sub-problems usually by half or nearly half. ii.
-Conquer: find (sub)-solutions for each of these sub-problems—which are now easier. iii.
-Combine: If needed, combine the sub-solutions to get a complete solution for the main problem.
+1. Divide: break the original problem into sub-problems usually by half or nearly half.
+2. Conquer: find (sub)-solutions for each of these sub-problems—which are now easier.
+3. Combine: If needed, combine the sub-solutions to get a complete solution for the main problem.
 #### Binary Search
 ### Sliding Window
 #### Sup Sup Topic Name